opal/opal/README.md

 * Use named functions as class constuctors to make debugging easier
 * Classes are now real functions with prototypes.
 Bridged classes are now directly corresponding to the ruby class (e.g. Array === Opal.Array)
+* Set ivars used inside methods in class to `nil` inside class definition to avoid doing it everytime method is called

 **0.3.19** _(30 May 2012)_